callum-hart/mono/docs/patterns/DiscreteBreakpoints.md

 ```
 *Figure 2*

-Again on screens larger than 1000px all 3 rule-sets apply.
+Again on screens wider than 1000px all 3 rule-sets apply.
 All three conditions are true so it's the last in the cascade that takes effect (font-size of `a.logo` will be 16px). **Unintuitively it is the cascade and not the breakpoint value that determines the font-size**.

 Indiscrete breakpoints are also dependent on specificity.
 In the following example **the rule-set with the strongest specificity out-competes** the others; regardless of their position in the cascade or breakpoint value: